mrkoz/symmetry-buggy-bot/README.md

 Comments are sectional and verbose.

-The reason for the weird indentation is that Arduino code is simplified syntax and to retain the simplified syntax you need to have everything in one file which means that some of my robots have 5-6000 lines of code and without collapsable blocks in an UI is very tiring...
+The reason for the weird indentation is that Arduino code is simplified syntax and to retain the simplified syntax you need to have everything in one file which means that some of my robots have 5-6000 lines of code and without collapsible blocks in an UI is very tiring...

-If you don't like it, change it.
+If you don't like it, I don't care, change it and be happy.

 ### Example wiring diagram